Q: Why did the chicken cross the road?

 More Details

 PHY180 moves quickly, so make sure you keep up with the material.
-Ask professors, TAs, upper years, or your peers if you are confused about a certain topic.
-Because the material builds on itself, it is important to cement your understanding as concepts are being taught.
-If you have holes in your understanding, it will be difficult to learn new concepts well.
+Ask professors or TAs if you’re confused about a certain topic.
+Because the material builds on itself, it’s important to cement your understanding as concepts are being taught.
+If you have holes in your understanding, it’ll be difficult to learn new concepts well.

 Mastering the theory behind problems will require a lot of practice.
 As you do more questions, your understanding of the material will improve, and you’ll model situations with fewer mistakes.